fsmosca/musketeer-chess/README.md

 ## D. Gating preparation
 [Back to table of contents](#table-of-contents)

-Gating is a move that enters the musketeer piece into the playing area.
-But before a gate move can be executed on the board, the player has to decide which column the selected pieces will be gated.
+Gating is a move that enters the musketeer piece into the [playing area](#image-1-initial-board-layout).
+But before a gate move can be executed on the board, a player has to decide which column the selected pieces will be gated.
 White can drop the musketeer pieces at row 0 at any column while Black can drop at row 9 at any column as gating preparations.

 The second and third moves in musketeer chess can be called GP (Gating Preparation).
-It consists of dropping the musketeer pieces on the drop areas, [see image 1](#image-1-initial-board-layout).
+It consists of dropping the musketeer pieces on the [drop areas](#image-1-initial-board-layout).

 #### The second move of musketeer chess
-The second move will be dropping of first selected piece (leopard), for example white can play L@b0 or dropping a leopard to square B0.
+The second move will be dropping of first selected piece (leopard in the example in section C), for example white can play L@b0 or dropping a leopard to square B0.
 In this case white prepares its leopard to be gated at column b.
 Black can reply with L@g9 or leopard to square G9, planning to gate its leopard at column g.

 #### The third move of musketeer chess
 The third move will be dropping of second selected piece (cannon), for example white can play C@d0 and Black can reply with C@f9.

 It is not allowed to drop a musketeer piece at column e and another at column a or h because it will gate the musketeer pieces at the same time during castling.
 [See item 5 in game rules section](#5-dropping-of-musketeer-pieces).

-That completes the PS and GP phases.
+That completes the PS and GP phases, see image below.

 ##### Image 2: Position after PS and GP